 - Oak: Mild flavor that pairs well with beef and fish.

-Get to Smokin’ With a Wood Pellet Grill From Memphis Grills
+Get to Smokin’ With a Pellet Grill From Memphis Wood Fire Grills

 A great grill can help you start smoking your favorite cuts of meat quickly.
-Memphis Grills offers state-of-the-art wood pellet grills for searing, smoking, baking and more.
-To learn more, reach out to Memphis dealer or contact us today.
+Memphis Grills offers state-of-the-art wood fire grills for searing, smoking, baking, and more.
+To learn more, reach out to Memphis Wood Fire Grills dealer or contact us today.